FrtZgwL/FreeSpeechABM/README.md

 Another significant limitation of this model is that I am evaluating freedom of speech from a purely epistemic standpoint.
-In reality, other things matter too.
+In reality, other things matter aswell.
 Objectifying and dehumanizing pornography, for example, could be censored in order to avoid indirect harm to women.
-(\... do this, but it is doubtful how effective their attempt is.)
 Maybe, an agent based model that aims to contribute to the debate around free speech should take some kind of utility or ethical normativity into account.